Arakan, The Land of Father

 The area of Arakan was about 21,694 sq. ml. till the British period.
 But, Burmese ruler, without the Arakanese people's consent, split up a north western Arakan Hill Tracts area bordering India and a southern most part of Arakan (from Kyauk Chaung River to Cape Negaris) from the Arakan mainland.
 Due to these partitions, the present day total area of Arakan was reduced to 18, 500 sq. ml and it comprises less than half of historic Arakan.

 Indigenous People of Arakan

 Indigenous people of Arakan are Mro, Khami, Thauk, Dinenuk, Maramagri, Kaman and Arakanese (Rakhine).
 These people are officially recognized as native of Arakan according to Arakanese History.
 Small ethnic groups are as Linke, Anoo, Shandoo and Khaungso in addition to Myanmars and Chins.
 Total population of Arakan is estimated at 3.83 million.
 Some illegal Bengali also known as Kular has stayed in Arakan without document.
 This group is neither ethnic nationalities nor indigenous race of Arakan.
 Bangladesh is their mother land.
-They make false story of Arakanese history and say themselves as so-called Rohingyas are linking the terrorist movement connection with Taliban, Al Qaeda and Harakat UI-Jihad-i-Islami Bangladesh (HUJI-B) based in Jihad war.
+They make false story of Arakanese history and say themselves as so-called Rohingyas are linking the terrorist movement connection with Taliban, Al Qaeda and Harakat UI-Jihad-i-Islami Bangladesh (HUJI-B) and ARSA based in Jihad war.